-- 11. Set (if necessary) the I/O Adapter Types dialog SCSI Adapter to LSI Logic (Recommended).
-Click Next - 12.
+- 12. Set (if necessary) the I/O Adapter Types dialog SCSI Adapter to LSI Logic (Recommended).
+Click Next 13.
+Choose Create a new virtual disk in the Select a Disk dialog, then click Next. - 13.
 Choose Create a new virtual disk in the Select a Disk dialog, then click Next.
+New Virtual Machine Wizard